alexpulver/aws-cdk-project-structure-python-basic/README.md

 ./scripts/run-tests.sh
 ```

-## Deploy the component to development environment
+## Deploy the component to sandbox environment
 The `UuidGeneratorBackendSandbox` stack uses your default AWS account and region.
 ```bash
 npx cdk deploy UuidGeneratorBackendSandbox